 Grants and funding for stairlifts can be found from a number of sources, but this often requires a bit of research and local knowledge.
 Your Stannah Sales Advisor will have some idea of where to look and which grants might be available to you.
 Depending on where you live, you might also have access to a payment plan or other alternatives, like renting.
 Click on the link for more information on grants.

 Yes, there is a weight limit on our stairlifts.
-Depending on the shape of your staircase (straight or curved) and the model and chair you choose, our weight limits range from 265lbs to 350lbs.
-Check out these links for more information on our strairlifts’ weight limit and heavy duty stairlifts.
+Depending on the shape of your staircase (straight or curved) and the model and chair you choose, our weight limits range from 300 lbs. to 352 lbs.
+Our straight stairlifts all come with a 350 lb. weight capacity as standard, while our curved models have a standard weight capacity of 300 lbs.
+Curved stairlift weight capacity can be upgraded to 352 lbs. with the Model 260 Plus option.

 You can definitely rent a stairlift directly from Stannah, but this option might not be available depending on your local dealer.
 Typically, we offer short-term rentals (less than a year) that come with an option to purchase at the end of the rental period.
 But, pricing and availability really depends on your local dealer and the stairlift option you select.
 Read more in the link above, then get in touch to see if renting a handicap stairlift is an option for you.